 Wisconsin Strengthens Training and Technical Assistance System for Early Childhood Professionals

-Wisconsin has begun providing training and technical assistance (T-TA) to professionals who directly serve young children and families.
+Wisconsin provides training and technical assistance to professionals who directly serve young children and families.

-As part of its Early Childhood Cross-Sector Professional Development Initiative, Wisconsin has taken recent steps to support individuals providing training and technical assistance (T-TA) to professionals who directly serve young children and families.
-Key to this effort is the new Wisconsin Training and Technical Assistance Professional (T-TAP) Competencies For Early Childhood and Related Professionals Working with Adults, which define the relevant knowledge, skills, and dispositions needed by T-TA providers.
+As part of its Early Childhood Cross-Sector Professional Development Initiative, Wisconsin took steps to support individuals providing training and technical assistance (T-TA) to professionals who directly serve young children and families.
+Key to this effort was the Wisconsin Training and Technical Assistance Professional (T-TAP) Competencies For Early Childhood and Related Professionals Working with Adults, which define the relevant knowledge, skills, and dispositions needed by T-TA providers.
 The competencies are grouped into seven areas:

 - building relationships;